wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 - :ref:`Blob Storage API <azure_monitoring_activity>`: Logs from Azure services can optionally be pushed to Azure Blob Storage.
 More specifically, you can configure an Azure service to export logs to a container in a storage account created for that purpose.
 Then, the Wazuh agent can download those logs via its integration with the Blob Storage API.

-- :ref:`Active Directory Graph API <azure_monitoring_services>`: The Azure Active Directory Graph API provides access to AZURE AD thorugh REST API endpoints.
+- :ref:`Active Directory Graph API <azure_monitoring_services>`: The Azure Active Directory Graph API provides access to AZURE AD through REST API endpoints.
 It is used by Wazuh to monitor Active Directory events (e.g. creation of a new user, update of a user's properties, disable of a user's account, etc.)

 Here is an example of rules an Azure alert: